jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.15 CrispnessIndex

-Calculates the Crispness Index, which is used to quantify how crisp (or conversely how fuzzy) a probability image is..
+Calculates the Crispness Index, which is used to quantify how crisp (or conversely how fuzzy) a probability image is.

 *Parameters*: